Skip to Main Content

 GAI has the potential to improve certain aspects of higher education.
 For example, Rutter and Mintz (2023) believe that GAI may be able to help students with traditionally under-funded areas of university life such as career counseling.
 For administrative work, GAI can act as an assistant, taking notes and providing meeting summaries.
 Available built in tools include:

 Generative artificial intelligence technology is currently not in FERPA compliance.
 Using GAI to record students is not recommended.
-See the FAQ Page for more information.

 For course development and classroom work, GAI can be used to help design lessons and assignments and help students produce better work.
 Some ways that GAI can be used effectively in courses include: